sejungkwak/connect-4/README.md

 - Helper functions
   - Source: Web Dev Simplified's [Stop Wasting Your Time - Use These 16 JS Utility Functions Instead](https://www.youtube.com/watch?v=EoUIS2PxKCs&t=202s)
     - Storing a repeated method in a function to reduce typing.
-  - I used this method to store `document.getElementById()` and `document.querySelectorAll()` which is then stored in an array using the spread operator.
+  - I used this method for `document.getElementById()` and `document.querySelectorAll()` which is then stored in an array using the spread operator.

 ## Content

 - Sounds

-  - I have downloaded 2 sounds from [Zapsplat](https://www.zapsplat.com/) and used them for the game sound effects.
+  - I have downloaded 2 MP3 files from [Zapsplat](https://www.zapsplat.com/) and used them for the game sound effects.
     - Disc dropping: [Bright ping or pluck, notification tone, generic use.
 Version 1](https://www.zapsplat.com/music/bright-ping-or-pluck-notification-tone-generic-use-version-1/)
     - Game over: [Alert, prompt, win, positive tone 005](https://www.zapsplat.com/music/alert-prompt-win-positive-tone-005/)